MahdiJamal/M3UManager/README.md

 # M3UManager
-.NETStandard library for complete management of M3U playlists
+Library for complete management of M3U playlists